bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

       return 'Hello World'
 ```

-What you have just written is called a "view function" as in a function that allows you or a user to view a webpage with that webpage defined by the URL given in the lines _@app.routes('/')_ and _@app.routes('/index')_.
+What you have just written is called a "view function", that is, a function that allows you or a user to view a webpage with that webpage defined by the URL given in the lines _@app.routes('/')_ and _@app.routes('/index')_.

 ## show directory structure as we go and refer to v0.1